 How To Prepare for a Workers’ Compensation Hearing

-A workers compensation hearing is typically scheduled because there is a dispute over entitlement of benefits, or with the amount of benefits being received.
+A workers' compensation hearing is generally scheduled when there is a dispute over the worker's eligibility for workers' comp benefits or with the amount of benefits received.

-Typically workers' comp cases settle.
-But more complicated or polarizing cases are likely to require hearings in order to reach an agreement.
-Often times, this is to determine whether or not an injury is indeed work-related, or just how restricting an injury actually is.
-If you are assigned a hearing date, it is always best to prepare in advance.
+When there is a dispute, most workers' comp cases settle before going to court.
+However, more complex workplace injury or occupational disease cases may be more likely to end up in a hearing to reach an agreement.
+Workers' comp hearings may be used to determine whether or not an injury is work-related or the extent of the work injury.
+If you are assigned a workers' comp hearing date, it is best to prepare in advance.

-You and the insurance company will each get to present your side of the claims process dispute to the judge (sometimes called a hearing officer).
-You or your attorney will present your case, usually using accident reports, medical evidence, and testimony.
-You will get the chance to question witnesses and make legal arguments, as will the insurance company.
-Their attorney will get to question you as well.
+In a workers' compensation hearing, the injured worker and the workers' compensation insurance carrier will each get to present their own side of the claims process dispute to the judge or hearing officer.
+You or your attorney will present evidence using accident reports, medical evidence, and witness testimony.
+You will get the chance to question witnesses and make legal arguments.
+The workers' compensation insurance company and their attorney can also make statements and ask questions.

-Discovery involves gathering evidence to be used in a legal hearing, usually written documents.
-Both you and the insurance company will present your discovery packets to the judge to review.
-In workers' comp matters, this will usually include evidence of lost wages (via old pay stubs), medical records and bills, depositions from medical professionals, and employment records.
-It is best to start gathering copies of everything that you need as soon as you have a hearing date so that mailing delays can be accounted for.
-If possible, arrange to pick up records in person instead.
+Workers' comp cases usually include evidence of lost wages, medical records and bills, depositions from medical professionals, and employment records.
+It is best to start gathering copies of everything you need as soon as you have a hearing date to account for any delays.

-As long as you know what to expect, the process of preparing for a workers' compensation case will not be as tedious or nerve-wracking as it may appear to be.
-A lawyer can help to make sure you are prepared for your hearing and that you have the best possible chance at a settlement that meets your needs.
+As long as you know what to expect, preparing for a workers' compensation case will be easier than it first appears.
+An experienced lawyer can help ensure you are ready for your workers' compensation hearing and that you have the best possible chance at getting workers' compensation benefits or a settlement that provides for your needs.